OpenEvalProject/evals/manuscripts/elife-39643/v1/manuscript.md

 We next tested if the rapid induction of PHP was possible for third instar larval NMJs that had blocked PHP maintenance throughout life.
 To do this, we applied PhTox to NMJs expressing UAS-IP3-sponge in a UAS-GluRIII[RNAi] background.
 Even in this genetic background, we found that the rapid induction of PHP remained intact following PhTox treatment (Figure 2F–H).
 PhTox treatment resulted in a further decrease in mEPSP amplitude compared to non-PhTox-treated synapses expressing both UAS-GluRIII[RNAi] and UAS-IP3-sponge (Figure 2F), but there was an offsetting increase in QC (Figure 2H).
 The evoked event amplitudes were at the level of genetically identical, non-PhTox-treated synapses (Figure 2G), because of successful induction of PHP in a genetic background that was unable to sustain PHP throughout development.

-## IP3 sequestration does not impair synapse growth
+### IP3 sequestration does not impair synapse growth

 Chronic expression of the UAS-IP3-sponge transgene blocked the long-term expression of PHP.
 In principle, this result could be a secondary consequence of aberrant NMJ development.
 To check this possibility, we co-immunostained third instar larval Drosophila NMJs with anti-Synapsin (Syn, presynaptic vesicles), anti-Discs Large (Dlg, postsynaptic density), and anti-Horseradish Peroxidase (HRP, presynaptic membrane) antibodies.
 This allowed us to examine synaptic growth by counting NMJ boutons.
 We quantified bouton growth for synapse 6/7, muscle segments A2 and A3.
 We examined control conditions and conditions with blocked PHP maintenance due to UAS-IP3-sponge expression (Figure 3A–E).
 We observed no significant differences versus control in bouton number for any condition, for either segment A2 or A3 – including the genetic background where we co-expressed UAS-IP3-sponge and UAS-GluRIII[RNAi] (Figure 3F).
 There were also no significant differences versus control in bouton number normalized per unit muscle area (Figure 3G) (Figure 3—source data 1 for raw bouton count and muscle size data).
 These data indicate that when IP3 is sequestered, synapse undergrowth is not causal for a PHP block.

 ![Figure 3.](https://cdn.elifesciences.org/articles/39643/elife-39643-fig3-v1.jpg)

-**Figure 3.:** 3 sequestration does not impair NMJ growth.(A–E) NMJs were co-stained with anti-DLG (red) and anti-Synapsin antibodies (green) to visualize synaptic boutons, with anti-HRP (blue) to visualize presynaptic membranes.
+**Figure 3.:** (A–E) NMJs were co-stained with anti-DLG (red) and anti-Synapsin antibodies (green) to visualize synaptic boutons, with anti-HRP (blue) to visualize presynaptic membranes.
 Genotypes or conditions as indicated.
 All scale bars, 10 μm.
 (F) NMJ growth was assessed by bouton counting at abdominal segments A2 and A3, muscle 6/7, based on postsynaptic DLG staining and double checked for presynaptic Synapsin.
 No statistically significant differences in NMJ growth versus driver control were observed for any of the experimental conditions (p>0.1 vs. control, regardless of segment).
 (G) Bouton counts were normalized per unit of muscle 6/7 area.
 No statistically significant differences versus control were observed (p>0.2 vs. control, regardless of segment).
 Violin plots used as in Figure 1.
 For both F and G, data were compared for each segment individually using the Kruskal-Wallis ANOVA test followed by Dunn’s multiple comparisons test.
-10.7554/eLife.39643.007Figure 3—source data 1.Figure 3.These measures include bouton counts, muscle area (µm2), and boutons per µm2.

-## Pharmacology targeting IP3 receptors uncouples the induction and maintenance of PHP
+### Pharmacology targeting IP3 receptors uncouples the induction and maintenance of PHP

 We tested if the temporal requirements of PHP could be uncoupled by pharmacological disruption of Drosophila IP3 receptor function (Itpr in Drosophila).
 IP3Rs are localized to the endoplasmic reticulum (ER) and function to mediate calcium efflux from internal stores (Berridge, 1984; Berridge, 1987).
 ER is known to localize throughout neurons in Drosophila, including synaptic terminals (Summerville et al., 2016).
 Recent studies have implicated ER resident proteins in the execution of PHP (Genç et al., 2017) or in baseline neurotransmission and synapse growth (Kikuma et al., 2017) at the Drosophila NMJ.
 To target IP3Rs, we turned to two reagents known to impair function: Xestospongin C and 2-APB (2-Aminoethoxydiphenyl Borate) and applied those drugs to GluRIIA loss-of-function mutants.